hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 Scalar subqueries evaluate to a single *scalar* value.
-They can appear in any place where a value can be included in the query; typically they are placed in the select list, but can be placed anywhere in the query .
+They can appear in any place where a value can be included in the query; typically they are placed in the select list, but can be placed anywhere in the query.
 The following query includes two scalar subqueries:

 ```sql